Demotic – relating to a simplified form of hieroglyphics used in ancient Egypt by the ordinary literate class outside the priesthood.

 Flusser has suggested that “the image is a significant surface.
 Images signify something ‘out there’ in space and time that they have to make comprehensible to us as abstractions.”
 The image, he proposes is an activator of the imagination, extracting and encoding phenomena into two-dimensional symbols, which we are then able to read.
 He continues, outlining that images are not denotative, unambiguous complexes of symbols but are in fact connotative, ambiguous symbols.
 In other words they are open to interpretation.
 While taking in the surface of the image with our eye, pondering it element by element, as viewers, we produce a temporal relationship between the objects that are captured within the frame.
 What is significant in this optical experience is that at the same time, we are also experiencing spontaneous thoughts and a myriad of associations that appear outside of the image.
 The relationship between dissimilar elements, the apparent juxtaposition of fragments without clear connection, is known as parataxis.
 This relationship occurs within our thoughts and most often within our dreams.

-In his book the Future of the Image, Rancière proposes that the image is not exclusive to the visible.
+In his book the Future of the Image , Rancière proposes that the image is not exclusive to the visible.
 There are, he suggests, images which consist wholly in words.
 However the most common image is one which presents a relationship between the say-able and the visible.
 These images play upon analogy (words) and dissemblance (visual).
 So if this is a part of a larger theory how does it or can it relate to the image in practice?
 We may begin in part to answer this by exploring the relationship between photographic practice, the image in its actual and virtual forms and the narratives which bind these elements together.
-During a community based research practice, photographic workshops were established where participants were asked to photograph a range of subjects connected to their lives and where they live.
+As part of my ongoing research, community based, participatory photographic workshops were set up.
+During the workshops participants were asked to take photographs in response to set briefs and assignments.
+The participants were of mixed age and sex and the groups were no larger than 10 people.
+Participants were recruited through community based learning programmes.
+All participants had an interest in photography but none earnt a living through photography as a profession.
+The age range of participants was from 18 to 70 years with varying socio-economic backgrounds including unemployed and part-time workers.
+Participants had a range of qualifications through to doctoral level.
 A significant and unexpected aspect to this project was the importance of the relationship between the participant and the personal narratives connected to the image.
 Also, since this was a community-based project, of equal importance was the relationships formed between each participant.
 In fact the image was often secondary to the stories that were told or used to ‘stand in’ for the images.
 During the research process there was a transition over time, in which the workshop gave way to Bourriaud’s “moments of sociability” where the practice of taking photographs was less significant than the conversations and connections that the photographs initiated.
 This new practice of sociability gave participants another reason for taking photographs rather than them simply adding to the abundance of digital images already in existence.
 It also facilitated a modification of sometimes ‘formulaic’ imagery into photographs that required stories, and descriptions, which initiated performances, concerns, jokes and memories.
 The images in themselves were little more than references to other things, things that were not visible, things that were better spoken about and worked through in a number of ways.

 Throughout the project the image was often used as an excuse to begin a discussion or to initiate a conversation.
 It is with this in mind and acknowledging that due to digital technology, there is much greater ease with which the image making process can now be adopted.
 It is then time to consider the significance of what may be called the ‘process of the image.’
 This term refers to the spectrum of thinking about, taking and then sharing the photograph.
 It defines an end-to-end process, one that is completed but also continually worked through.
 The ‘process of the image’ deals with the totality of making, viewing and experiencing the image.
 It has long been the case that the image has been a contributor to our ideas of common sense and to the exchange of meanings with our society.
 A refined understanding of the process of the image in a virtual or digital form may indicate that photography, or the process of the image should be better considered as an actant, bringing into being our awareness of the world.
 The image is the environment where the real and the virtual intermingle.
 It is the space out of which ideas about the world are formed but also it is a space onto which our ideas of the world are projected.
 This is perhaps best demonstrated when research participants were asked to make images, their response was invariably to re-produce images they have already seen, using techniques they copy or styles they imitate, endlessly recreating the images they have encountered before.
 In the Freudian sense this was very much a process of remembering, repeating and working through the image.